microsoftgraph/python-sample-send-mail/README.md

 For additional information about this sample, see [Get started with Microsoft Graph in a Python app](https://developer.microsoft.com/en-us/graph/docs/concepts/python
 ).

+This sample is a web app, but if you're looking for an example of how to work with Microsoft Graph from Python _console apps_ (also known as terminal applications or command line tools), see [Python console application for Microsoft Graph](https://github.com/microsoftgraph/python-sample-console-app).

 * [Installation](#installation)
 * [Running the sample](#running-the-sample)
 * [Sendmail helper function](#sendmail-helper-function)